 When fish migrate through fish ladders they are restricted to a maximum depth of approximately 2 m.
-Observations have indicated that fish frequently move towards the surface in fish ways.
+Observations have indicated that fish frequently move towards the surface in fish ways but also pass through deep passage orifices between each progressive pool.
 However, fish ladders often quickly degas and have reduced TDG levels in comparison to the main-stem river (Bouck 1996).
 The time spent in fish ways can vary drastically depending on the individual fish, fish ladder design, and salmonid species.
 Spring Chinook salmon tracked at Bonneville Dam took 4 to 57 h (average 22 h) to pass through fish ladders, while those same fish took 3 to 23 h (average 7 h) to pass Dalles Dam (Monan and Liscom 1975).